dylanjones96/sliders-and-voila/README.md

-# Interactive dashboard from notebook with Voilà
+# Using Voilà to render interactive slider plots

 | Voilà | JupyterLab |
 | :-----------------------: | :---------------------: |